LukasWoodtli/WebPage/pelican/content/memory_layout.md

 There is also a distinction on where a stack pointer points to:

 - Full: on the last written position.
-- Empty: on the position where the next value is going to be written...
+- Empty: on the position where the next value is going to be written.

-So for example ARM has (usually) a full descending stack.
+So for example x86 and ARM (usually) have a full descending stack.

 [Here](http://stackoverflow.com/a/3844164) is a short explanation.